mgsloan/8760-hours-template/readme.md

 However, I figured I'd make a few misc. comments of some things that were on my mind when doing my own reflection and planning:

+* Remember that this is just a scaffolding.
+Naturally, feel free to restructure, skip things, add more, etc.  Though, it may be valuable to reflect on whether the impulse to skip some question is based in some aversion.
+It may be valuable to confront the nature of this aversion.

 * It can be very informative to learn about the [Big Five personality traits][].
   They are an interesting lens through which to view people's personalities, particularly your own.
 It seems a bit less arbitrary than some other